Poddyman0/sensAI--FE-GM/README.md

 # SensAI Frontend.

 Sens AI is a application that uses Artificial Intelligence to create lessons, create assessments and mark student assignments.
+On the front end Axios is used to communicate with the backend.
+React and React Router DOM to create our front end.
+CSS and Mui are used to style the app.
+The link to the hosted back end and front end can be found on the above GitHub links.

 # Skills:
-- SQL database.
-- Express
+- Axios
-- Node.JS.
+- React
-- Jest.
+- React Router DOM
-- Socket.io
+- CSS
-- Open AI
+- Mui

 # Features:
 sensAI is a application that uses Artificial Intelligence to create lessons, create assessments and mark student assignments.
-The back end consists of a postgress SQL database.
-Express, written in Node.JS, is used to communicate with the database.
-Backend functionality was tested with Jest and Supertest.
-Socket.io is also used to facilitate communication between teachers and students.
-A API to Open AI is also used to produce assignments, make assignments and mark assignments.
-Firebase is used to authenticate user login when signing in.
+The Front end Axios is used to communicate with the backend.
+React and React Router DOM to create our front end.
+CSS and Mui are used to style the app.
+The link to the hosted back end and front end can be found on the above GitHub links.

 This is a backend for a AI powered educational technology platform.
 The accompanying frontend can be found here: https://github.com/Poddyman0/sensAI--FE-GM